amperity/amperity-docs/amperity_reference/source/sql_spark.rst

    SELECT
      c.unique_id AS `uuid`
-     a.address
+     ,a.address
-     a.address2
+     ,a.address2
-     a.city
+     ,a.city
-     a.state
+     ,a.state
-     a.country
+     ,a.country
-     a.postal
+     ,a.postal
-     a.postal4
+     ,a.postal4
-     e.email_address AS `email`
+     ,e.email_address AS `email`
    FROM customer_table c
    LEFT JOIN emails e ON e.unique_id = c.unique_id
    LEFT JOIN addresses a ON a.v = c.unique_id